-There is not always a "right" answer, which can make language assessment difficult at times.
+There is, however, a "slippery" quality to communication that can make assessment difficult at times.
+There is not always a "right" answer.
 For example, there may be several ways in which a student could respond to a given question or situation, each of which is appropriate.
-Students may give you answers you don't expect, but that still respond directly to the question or situation you've posed.
+Students may give you answers you don't expect, ones that may take you by surprise, but that still respond directly to the question or situation you've posed.
 Students may also give responses that are imperfect on a structural or fluency level, but that nevertheless communicate a message that is understandable and appropriate to the requirements of the setting.
-Proficiency must be looked at in a global, holistic way.
+Proficiency must be looked at in a very global, holistic way.
 You must constantly ask yourself the question, "Did I understand the message the student was trying to convey?"-and you must remain open and flexible in assessing what your students produce.